 - Elect to attend driver improvement school if eligible (successful completion will allow the driver to avoid having points assessed against their license)

 The driver must select one of the above options at the local clerk of court within 30 days from the date the traffic citation was issued.
 Criminal traffic violations are charged with misdemeanor or felony offenses, with punishment including incarceration, fines, probation, and/or driver license suspension if convicted.
 Being charged with a criminal traffic violation will require a mandatory court appearance and may or may not result in an arrest.
-A distinguished Boca Raton traffic ticket lawyer can go to court with the defendant and help them contest the charges and/or the suspension of their license, if need be.
+A distinguished Boca Raton, Florida traffic ticket lawyer can go to court with the defendant and help them with contesting the charges and/or the suspension of their license, if need be.

 The court date will appear on the traffic citation in most cases or be mailed to the driver’s home address.
 Failing to appear at the scheduled court date, can result in a driver’s license suspension and the issuance of an arrest